AbyssAnalytics/MRF-Hub/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-To add a new MRF download link:
+To add a new or correct MRF download link:

 1. **Fork the Repository**
 2. **Create a New Branch**